 - No-Build Alternative

-The PD&E Study is expected to conclude by November 2019.
+The PD&E Study is expected to conclude by early 2020.
 The time required to complete the study is needed to be responsive to National Environmental Policy Act (NEPA) requirements.
 This allows us to evaluate various alternatives (i.e., widening to the north or widening to the south) and their impacts to the cultural, natural, social, and physical environments.
 This also gives us time to receive input from the public regarding the various alternatives we evaluate.

 The study will consider traffic demands estimated to occur in 2045.